ferryhmm/oii/README.md

 ## How to install

-This extension is currently only available for chrome and there are two ways to install it:
+This extension is currently available for Chrome and Firefox with each having two ways to install it:

+### Chrome
-### Via Chrome Webstore
+#### Via Chrome Webstore

 For the latest stable release and automatic updates, it is recommended to install the extension [here](https://chromewebstore.google.com/detail/oii/dmodoodhamgjfnfnokgflekfjgjagpna).

-### Via GitHub
+#### Via GitHub

 Alternatively, to get the latest (though not necessarily stable) build, install the extension through these steps.
 Keep in mind, that the extension will not update automatically this way:

 1. Download and unzip the repository
-2. Navigate to the [extensions](chrome://extensions/) in your chrome browser
+2. Navigate to the [extensions](chrome://extensions/) in your Chrome browser
 3. Enable developer mode (top right)
 4. Click "Load unpacked" and select the osu!ii folder from step 1

 For a more detailed explanation check out [this](https://www.youtube.com/watch?v=nmSpWQJuTaQ) video tutorial.

+### Firefox
+#### Via Firefox Addons

+For the latest stable release and automatic updates, it is recommended to install the extension [here](https://addons.mozilla.org/en/firefox/addon/oii/).

+#### Via GitHub

+Alternatively, to get the latest (though not necessarily stable) build, install the extension through these steps.
+Keep in mind, that the extension will not update automatically this way and will only stay installed until the next time you restart firefox:

+1. Download and unzip the repository
+2. Navigate to the [debugging page](about:debugging) in your Firefox browser
+3. Click on "Load Temporary Add-on", then select any file within the osu!ii folder from step 1

+Alternatively, you can use [web-ext](https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext/) to run the extension from the command line (useful for debugging).